Plums and Damsons

 They may be grown as fans, for wall-training or with the support of posts and horizontal wires, but root-pruning will probably be necessary every five years or so to restrain growth and maintain fruiting.

 Plums do not produce fruiting spurs as apples and pears do, making them less amenable to training, and they are seldom satisfactory as cordons or espaliers.

-Apply to trees as the buds burst to control pests such as aphids and caterpillars.
+Apply to the trees as the buds burst and this will control pests such as aphids and caterpillars.

 Choose a day when there is no wind and spray drift will not present any problems.

 Trees need nitrogen to promote foliage and vigorous growth, phosphorus for healthy growth and fruit and potassium for good fruit-bud development fruit colour and flavour.

 How much feeding fruit trees need depends on the soil and can be adjusted depending on growth, cropping and soil analysis.

 In most instances apply 100g (4oz) of general-purpose fertilizer, and 20gms (¾ oz) sulphate of potash per sq m.

 Ideally keep a grass-free zone at least 1 m wide around the base of the tree/s, this area should be mulched with low-nutrient mulch such as garden compost.

 Apply superphosphate every two or three years at 40 - 50 gms per sq. metre (1.5-2 oz/sq yd)